How to Boost Word-of-Mouth Referrals Without Discounts

 Read time: 3 mins

 Any marketer worth their weight in spreadsheets knows that word-of-mouth marketing is an extremely powerful channel.
-In fact, it’s by far the channel most trusted by consumers.
+In fact, it’s the channel most trusted by consumers.

 What you might still be scratching your head over, however, is how you can drive more of these growth-exploding word of mouth recommendations without a discount.